Blown-in Insulation Vs Batts: 3 Critical Differences You Must Know

 When looking to insulate your attic floor there are a variety of different types of insulation that you can choose from.
 By far the two most common and most effective types are batt and blown-in insulation.
-Which one should you use in your attic?
-Well, to answer this there are a variety of different factors that you ought to consider.
-In this article we will go through the pros and cons of each type of insulation.
-But no matter which one you choose, remember to always do the right preparation in your attic before you put in the insulation – including sealing up all of those air leaks.
+When comparing blown-in insulation vs batts for your attic, which one should you choose?
+Well, to answer this, there are a variety of factors to consider.
+In this article, we’ll break down the pros and cons of each type.
+But no matter which you select (blown-in insulation vs batts), always prepare your attic properly including sealing all air leaks before installation.

 Contact the experts at Balanced Comfort to find out which insulation is right for you!